-Upon the closing of the Corporation's IPO on July 1, 2019, all unitholders of BridgeBio Pharma LLC exchanged their units for shares of common stock of the Corporation, and BridgeBio Pharma LLC became a wholly-owned subsidiary of the Corporation.
-As the sole managing member, the Corporation will operate and control all of BridgeBio Pharma LLC businesses and affairs.
-These condensed consolidated financial statements as of June 30, 2019, including unit and per unit amounts, do not give effect to the Reorganization or the IPO as these transactions were completed subsequent to June 30, 2019.
-Refer to Note 17 for additional information.
+Upon the closing of the IPO on July 1, 2019, BridgeBio completed the Reorganization, whereby all unitholders of BBP LLC exchanged their units for shares of common stock of the Corporation, and BBP LLC became a wholly-owned subsidiary of the Corporation.
+Subsequent to the Reorganization, as the sole managing member, the Corporation operates and controls all of BBP LLC's businesses and affairs.
+See Note 3 for additional details.